 How to Help

-FWF is engaged in a plan to develop coastal policies which will preserve storm prone coastal and floodplain properties which buffer the built environment, save taxpayer dollars by reducing exposure to storm damage, save the lives of our citizens and their property, and increase protection and restoration of coastal habitats.
+FWF is engaged in a plan to develop coastal policies which will preserve storm-prone coastal and floodplain properties which buffer the built environment.
+Moreover, it will save taxpayer dollars by reducing exposure to storm damage, save the lives of our citizens and their property, and increase protection and restoration of coastal habitats.

-The plan will serve to further reduce residents’ debt exposure and the subsidies that encourage irresponsible coastal development in environmentally sensitive areas.
-At the same time, one effect will be to help create a more favorable environment for private insurers, including reinsurance entities.
-FWF has been a leader among environmental groups on these issues because of our concern that subsidized insurance and reinsurance costs incentivize development in environmentally sensitive areas, further compounding Florida’s already sizable hurricane and flood risk exposure.
+This effort seeks to further reduce residents’ debt exposure and the subsidies that encourage irresponsible coastal development in environmentally-sensitive areas.
+Additionally, we strive to create a more favorable environment for private insurers, including reinsurance entities.
+FWF has been a leader among environmental groups on these issues due to our concern that subsidized insurance and reinsurance costs incentivize development in sensitive areas, further compounding Florida’s already sizable hurricane and flood risk exposure.

 Sea Turtle Protection

 FWF is working with conservation allies to promote conservation of sea turtle nesting beaches along Florida’s coasts.
-Our most recent success in this area was to get the Federal Emergency Management Agency (FEMA) to agree to require sea turtle conservation considerations in the issuance of federal flood insurance.
-FWF is working with reinsurance companies to highlight the value of natural barrier islands, natural features and wetlands to buffer and protect built environments.
+We successfully got the Federal Emergency Management Agency (FEMA) to agree to require sea turtle conservation considerations in the issuance of federal flood insurance and are working with reinsurance companies to highlight the value of barrier islands, natural features and wetlands to buffer and protect built environments.

-Following last year’s successful relocation of nests of threatened and endangered sea turtles along the Gulf Coast to oil-free habitats on Florida’s Atlantic coast, FWF continues to partner with the Sea Turtle Conservancy and the National Wildlife Federation to protect marine turtle nesting beaches.
-FWF promotes implementation of the Florida Beaches Habitat Conservation Plan and is initiating a comprehensive reevaluation of the state coastal Construction Control Line Program.
-Along with other groups represented by EarthJustice, FWF also works to reduce sea turtle mortalities associated with long-lining and trawling.
+Following the successful relocation of threatened and endangered sea turtle nests along the Gulf Coast to oil-free habitats on Florida’s Atlantic coast, FWF continues to partner with the Sea Turtle Conservancy and the National Wildlife Federation to protect marine turtle nesting beaches.
+FWF promotes implementation of the Florida Beaches Habitat Conservation Plan and has initiated a comprehensive reevaluation of the state’s Coastal Construction Control Line Program.
+FWF is also working to reduce sea turtle mortalities associated with long-lining and trawling.

 with Email Alerts